marcinduma/LTRCLD-2557/docs/use-case1.md

 It doesnt work, what is expected as we didn't connect our two EPGs via contract.
 So even they are part of the same VRF, they are not able to communicate, as exactly same principles as on ACI applies.

+**Let's add contract to allow communication.**

 ## Contract configuration

 ### 1. Filter creation

-In order to create Contract, we need to have a filter which defines what type of traffis is allowed or denied under specyfic contract.
+In order to create Contract, we need to have a filter which defines what type of traffis is allowed or denied under specyfic contract subject.
+Filter can define what ports and protocols are matched by specyfic rule.

 Open Nexus Dashboard Orchestrator GUI then go to **Application Management -> Schemas -> "Schema-T01"** -> open